Technology Blog Posts by SAP

 • Memory Lower Threshold

-If the Memory Lower Threshold limit is reached, the server swaps out inactive documents onto the hard disk allocating additional memory for the documents which are active.
+If the Memory Lower Threshold limit is reached, the server swaps out inactive documents onto the hard disk, allocating additional memory for documents that are active.
 Each user is allowed to have up to one active document instead of Maximum Documents per User.

-If this Memory Upper Threshold is reached, the following server actions will take place in order to free resources and protect the server:
+If the Memory Upper Threshold is reached, the following server actions will take place in order to free resources and protect the server:

 • The server will reject new connections and new client calls.
-Only the option to Save Web Intelligence documents will be allowed.
-Users that request an action will receive a Server Busy message, and they will be notified that they should save any pending changes.
+Only the option to save Web Intelligence documents will be allowed.
+Users requesting an action will receive a Server Busy message and will be notified that they should save any pending changes.

 • The server will turn on system cleanup to free enough resources so that the amount of allocated memory is below the limit set by the Memory Upper Threshold property.